fastapi-mvc/fastapi-mvc/docs/generators.rst

 Constructor
 ***********

-Each generator __init__ will receive a parser object instance.
+Each generator ``__init__`` will receive a parser object instance.
 It contains necessary project context data like project folder and package name.
-For all available parser attributes please see the parser API reference.
+For all available parser attributes please see the :ref:`parser API reference <api:Parsers>`.

 New method
 **********